felipemanga/FemtoLib/README.md

 void update(){}
 ```

-Currently, this compiles into a 17kb binary on the Pokitto.
+Currently this compiles into a 17kb binary on the Pokitto.
 Most of that space is due to the fact that games are responsible for calling and updating the loader on the Pokitto, and omitting that would bring problems to end-users.

 Instead of a `main()` function, FemtoLib games need to implement an `update()` function that gets called every frame.
 Moving the game loop into the library allows greater portability to platforms such as emscripten.